Evolutionary Ecology and Physiology

 I have a longstanding interest in sexual selection, sexual conflict, and reproductive biology.
-Over the past few years, my research has expanded to take a more comprehensive and integrated approach to write my study systems' unabridged evolutionary ecology--to do this one needs to know their study organisms very well.
-This daunting task cannot be done alone, so collaborators and students are key to my success.
+Over the past few years, my research has expanded taking a more comprehensive and integrated approach to understand my study systems' "unabridged" evolutionary ecology--to do this one needs to know their study organisms well.
+Of course, this task cannot be done alone, so students and collaborators are the key to success.

 -